titom73/eos-downloader/README.md

   --noztp               Option to deactivate ZTP when used with EVE-NG --import_docker       Option to import cEOS image to docker --docker_name DOCKER_NAME
-                        Docker image name to use, (default is arista/ceos) --verbose VERBOSE     Script verbosity
+                        Docker image name to use --verbose VERBOSE     Script verbosity
+  --log                 Option to activate logging to eos-downloader.log file
 ```

 - Token are read from `ENV:ARISTA_TOKEN` unless you specify a specific token with CLI.